Russian River Coho Water Resources Partnership

-The WATER Institute is a founding steering committee member of this partnership that is developing a systematic approach to improve streamflow and water supply reliability in five Russian River tributaries critical to the recovery of endangered coho salmon.
+The WATER Institute was a founding steering committee member of this partnership that developed a systematic approach to improve streamflow and water supply reliability in five Russian River tributaries critical to the recovery of endangered coho salmon.
 For more information, visit the Russian River Coho Water Resources website.

-The Partnership is funded by the National Fish and Wildlife Foundation with additional support provided by the Sonoma County Water Agency and includes:
+The Partnership was funded by the National Fish and Wildlife Foundation with additional support provided by the Sonoma County Water Agency and includes:

 - Center for Ecosystem Management and Restoration